OData/v3ProtocolDocument/OData.markdown

 - Surname: `"Smith"`
 - DateOfBirth: `datetime'1971-07-07T13:03:00'`

-If the ServiceOperation specifies a ReturnType it MAY be possible to compose further OData path and/or Query Options after the segment that identifies the ServiceOperation.
+If the service operation specifies a return yype it MAY be possible to compose further OData path and/or Query Options after the segment that identifies the service operation.

 For example:

 	GET http://server/service.svc/GetOrdersByDate/$filter=Customer/Name eq 'ACME'&OrderDate=datetime'2012-07-07T01:03:00'

-Invokes the `GetOrdersByDate` ServiceOperation with the `OrderDate` parameter value of `datetime'2012-07-07T01:03:00` and then further filters the results so only the Orders for `ACME` on that date are returned.
+Invokes the `GetOrdersByDate` service operation with the `OrderDate` parameter value of `datetime'2012-07-07T01:03:00` and then further filters the results so only the Orders for `ACME` on that date are returned.

 ------